pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ![Summary](./docs/summary.gif "Summary")

 ### Recent updates

+#####v1.0.3
+- All bank items are now synced to your viewers, rather than only the 200 most valuable items.
+- The looting bag can now be synced to viewers.
+- Items can now have 'special behaviours' for example the looting bag opens a new side-panel as one of the first items for this behaviour.

+#####v1.0.2
 - 🎉  Collection log is now available to be viewed live by your viewers!
 - Enhanced stability of plugin when there are breaking client or Twitch changes.
 - The Twitch data syncing has been updated to work again due to deprecated functionalities.